Geographic Information Science and Technology in the Intelligence Community

 In the era of big data, few industries have experienced as much growth as those that take advantage of geospatial data.
 In fact, the United Nations Global Geospatial Information Management project estimates that 2.5 quintillion bytes of data are created daily, and that a “significant amount” is location-aware.

-But almost as important as the growth of the creation of location-aware data is the proliferation of devices that make it accessible.
-Smartphones, satellites, and GIS technologies allow for more detailed and interactive applications of the data and the data is updated in nearly real-time throughout the day, every day.
+The proliferation of devices that make it accessible is just as important as the growth of the creation of location-aware data.
+Satellites, Smartphones, and other GIS technologies allow for more detailed and responsive applications of the data and the data is updated in nearly real-time throughout the day, every day.

 For example, where sensors were previously used to canvass an area to help locate targets in hiding, the defense and intelligence community can now use data from commercial providers to track trends and detect patterns in general locations.
 They can then use their resources to identify activities in specific locations, resulting in more economic and efficient operations.